akisute/GAI-AutomaticSessionManagement/README.md

 1. Clone the repository.
 2. Copy all files under `Classes` folder to your project.

-After your added the library, all you have to do is to import `GAI+AutomaticSessionManagement.h` and initialize it, like this:
+After you added the library, all you have to do is to import `GAI+AutomaticSessionManagement.h` and initialize like this:

 ```objc
 #import "AppDelegate.h"